 It's reasonable to assume we would have gotten our first glimpse at the next Yukon during the 2020 Detroit Auto Show had the event not moved to June.
 The new date is too close to the model's on-sale date, so GMC will unveil it during a standalone event held in Vail, Colorado, according to GM Authority.
-We've asked GMC if that's accurate, and we'll update this story if we learn more.
+We reached out to GMC, and a representative confirmed that is indeed the reveal date for the full-size SUV.

 Spy shots suggest stylists took GMC's two biggest SUVs in a sharper, bolder direction.
 Both models share the same front end, which borrows styling cues like C-shaped headlights from the Sierra pickup.
 Brand-specific rear lights help the Yukon models stand out from their Chevrolet-badged siblings, the Tahoe and the Suburban, which hasn't always been the case.
 The standard Yukon and the Yukon XL will each grow in size, though there's no indication GMC's naming structure will change to reflect that; Yukon XXL admittedly doesn't have much of a ring to it.

 While we haven't seen the interior yet, we expect it's getting a generous serving of technology, including a new, touchscreen-based infotainment system.
 The larger exterior dimensions will clear up more space for people and gear, so average-sized adults will be able to fit in the third-row seats.
 The range-topping Denali variants of both models will return to satisfy those who crave sumptuousness.